 Now, coming to the most important part of any keyboard—Switches.
 The Redragon K551 boasts of Outemu Red switches.
 These switches are quiet and decent for typing.

 The Redragon K551 is quite popular on Amazon.
-It has received more than two thousand reviews on Amazon with an average rating of 4.4-stars out of 5.
+It has received more than two thousand reviews on Amazon.
 As per Fakespot's estimates, around 80% of the reviews are reliable and can be trusted.

 Another mechanical keyboard that proves to be effective for office work is the Logitech K840.
 Like its counterpart above, this one falls under the affordable section.
 However, it packs the right features for an office keyboard.
 Thanks to the anodized aluminum backplate, you get a solid build and a premium look.
 The latter is a welcome feature for a keyboard of this price range.